 The ACT Center specifically defines adaptive technology as “special versions of already existing technologies or tools that provide enhancements or different ways of interacting with technology.
 The adaptation helps people with a disability or impairment accomplish a specific task.”

 Examples of adaptive technology include large print books, computers with voice input, software to adjust screen colors, and adjustable tables.
+It can also include simple devices that make everyday tasks easier.
+For example, senior-friendly TV headphones or simple TV remotes for seniors.

 Uses of Assistive and Adaptive Technology